SerenaAnalystQ/Plug_Tech_E-commerce_Sales_Analysis/README.md

 - Regional performance varied across markets.
 Although Japan contributed a smaller share of total revenue, it recorded the highest average order value (AOV), indicating stronger per-transaction customer value.
 This suggests that Plug Tech may benefit from strengthening premium product positioning and targeted growth strategies in high-value markets such as Japan.

+### Refund & Customer Experience Analysis

 ### Loyalty Program

+## 3. Recommendations

+### Recommendations To Marketing Team

+- **Launch Q4 and Back-to-School Campaigns Earlier**: December, January, and September consistently showed the **highest revenue and order count**.
+Launching campaigns earlier in these months can extend the peak momentum months and capture early spenders ahead of competitors.
+- **Maintain Engagement in Low Performing Months (Feb, June)**: February and June averaged **less than $2M in revenue** and **under 7.3K orders** compared to the average of $2.3M and 9K orders.
+Deploying clearance sales, training campaigns, or pilots in these months can reduce revenue troughs and keep customers engaged.

+- **Boost Promotion for High-AOV Underperformers (e.g., Apple iPhone)**: Despite a **high AOV of $741**, the Apple iPhone made up just **0.8% of total revenue**.
+With tailored email campaigns or time-sensitive bundles, this product could generate stronger ROI and leverage its premium pricing.

+- **Capitalize on Japan's High AOV ($393)**: Japan has the **highest AOV** among the top 5 revenue-generating countries, yet contributes just **2% of orders**.
+Regionalized campaigns and localized messaging could convert this high-margin market into a more consistent revenue driver.

+- **Improve Loyalty Program Engagement**: **Loyalty order count and sales fell by 43% and 44%**, respectively, in 2022, with loyalty sales dipping **below non-loyalty sales in September**.
+Promoting exclusive perks, early access to bestsellers, and personalized discounts may boost adoption and re-engage loyalty customers.

+### Recommendations To Product Team

+- **Prioritize High-Revenue, High-Growth Products (e.g., Gaming Monitor, AirPods)**: **Gaming Monitors alone drove $9.9M in revenue** with a **strong AOV of $421** and a **moderate refund rate of 6%**, indicating low risk and strong ROI.
+Similarly, Apple AirPods performed well and are ideal for targeted promotion.

+- **Deprioritize Bose SoundSport**: The Bose SoundSport drove only **$3K in revenue**.
+This product should be deprioritized or reassessed for repositioning.
+Resources may be better allocated to higher-performing items.

+- **Address High Refund Rates (e.g., MacBook Air)**: The MacBook Air had a **refund rate of 11.4%**, resulting in **$719K in lost revenue**.
+High return rates may indicate product misalignment or fulfillment issues that warrant investigation and intervention.

+- **Model Refund Impact on Long-Term Revenue**: Refund-prone products such as the MacBook Air affect not just immediate sales but long-term value through reduced retention.
+Modeling this impact can inform pricing, bundling, and discontinuation decisions.

+- **Recover Missing Refund Data (Aug 2021–2022)**: The **absence of refund data for 12+ months** limits visibility into product performance and impacts refund trend modeling, inventory planning, and loss prevention.
+Collaboration with the data team is needed to investigate and fill this gap.

+### Recommendations to Sales Team

+- **Analyze Revenue & AOV Decline Post-2020**: Revenue fell from **$10M in 2020 to $5M in 2022**, and AOV declined from **$300 to $230**.
+This suggests shifting consumer behavior or market saturation.
+Deeper sales funnel analysis could identify areas for revitalization.

+- **Pursue High-AOV Opportunity in Japan ($393 AOV)**: Collaborating with Marketing could turn Japan into a high-margin growth region by using localized ads, translated content, and regional partnerships to boost order count.

+- **Protect Core Markets**: **US, GB, CA, JP, DE generate over 66% of total revenue**.
+Sustaining this share requires consistent stock availability, targeted promotions, and a frictionless customer experience.

+### Recommendations Across Teams

+- **Promote Value-Oriented Growth (AOV Focus)**: While **order volume grew 22.3% YoY**, AOV rose only **1.9%**.
+Cross-functional strategies like upselling, tiered pricing, and product personalization can help rebalance growth quality.

+- **Diversify Market Exposure Beyond U.S. (47% of Sales)**: Australia, while contributing many orders, has an **AOV of $204**.
+Bundling accessories or offering upsells at checkout could increase value per transaction and reduce overreliance on the U.S. market.

+- **Evaluate Loyalty Program ROI**: The data does not provide enough evidence to make a conclusive decision about keeping the loyalty program.
+The **reversal in 2021–2022 suggests growing engagement**, but the **late 2022 trend reversal** highlights the need for ongoing performance monitoring using real-time tracking and segmented reporting.
+Cross-functional teams should assess **CAC and retention rates** between loyalty and non-loyalty users to clarify the program's financial value.